Home » Water Quality » Tap Water » Is London Tap Water Safe to Drink? (Water Quality Report)

 Environmentalists also draw attention to the presence of microplastics in the London municipal water supply.
 These poorly understood contaminants come from many consumer items and industrial sources.

 Other substances in the water include chlorine derivatives to safeguard the public from dangerous bacteria.
-While not every resident or visitor enjoys the taste of chlorine in their drinking water, its presence in small amounts is safe.
+While not every resident or visitor enjoys the taste of chlorine in their drinking water, its presence in small amounts is safe, and there are only very small amounts of it present in London’s tap water.

-As of summer 2022, London water systems have yet to add fluoride to the water.
+As of summer 2024, London water suppliers have yet to add fluoride to the city’s drinking water.
 A nationwide push is underway in the UK to put a small amount of fluoride in tap water to protect children against tooth decay.

 London water is generally hard, though hardness varies significantly by location within the metropolitan area.
 Chalk and limestone are the most common underground materials that cause hard water in London.

-Water filtered through limestone and other mineral deposits contain magnesium and calcium carbonates as well as sulfates and bicarbonates.
+Water filtered through limestone and other mineral deposits contains magnesium, calcium carbonates, sulfates, and bicarbonates.

-Hard water is completely safe to drink, but some London residents and visitors do not like the taste and appearance.
+Hard water is safe to drink, but some London residents and visitors do not like its taste and appearance.
 In extreme cases, hard water can cause visible white flakes of minerals in beverages and ice cubes.

 It can clog coffee makers and cause buildup in electric kettles.
 Hard water can also cause dry skin when used for bathing.

-Many residents use charcoal filter pitchers to reduce the taste and properties of hard water to make it more pleasant to drink.
-Private companies sell at-home water softening systems.
+Many residents use charcoal filter pitchers and other types of water softener systems to reduce the taste and properties of hard water and make it more pleasant to drink.

 Where London Gets Its Water From